SnueSnue/RAT/README.md

 # RAT

-Rudimentary Arithmetic Tool designed for Kakuone.
+Rudimentary Arithmetic Tool designed for writing and solving math in Kakuone.

-Example: RAT 2+2 -> 2+2 = 4
+RAT is designed to be piped math expressions from and spit back the original expression followed by it's solution.

+Example:

+rat 7*42

+7*42 = 294